erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 only *one* workflow:

  * If we require all EWP members to support multiple workflows, then *all* members will need to do additional work.
-Members who use `S-MASTER` flow would be required to implement the `R-MASTER` flow, and vice versa.
+Members who use `S-HOST` flow would be required to implement the `R-HOST` flow, and vice versa.

  * If we require only one approach, then only *half* of the members are required to do this additional work.

-We have picked `S-MASTER` approach for the *majority* of mobility properties in EWPs workflow, and here's some reasoning behind this decision:
+We have picked `S-HOST` approach for the *majority* of mobility properties in EWPs workflow, and here's some reasoning behind this decision:

- * While it seems that existing computer systems in Europe are evenly divided between two approaches, the proportion for the *initial* EWP partners is quite different (most partners seem to be using `S-MASTER`).
+ * While it seems that existing computer systems in Europe are evenly divided between two approaches, the proportion for the *initial* EWP partners is quite different (most partners seem to be using `S-HOST`).
 Since it is important to give the project a good kick-start, we want to make it easier for the initial EWP partners to adopt it.

- * `S-MASTER` seems to also be a slightly better choice from the *functional* point of view.
+ * `S-HOST` seems to also be a slightly better choice from the *functional* point of view.
 As we said above, the only functional difference between the two is the problem of authority.
 And it seems that it is the *sending institution* which SHOULD be "in charge" of the greater part of mobility's properties (though not necessarily all of them).

-### General guidelines on migrating from `R-MASTER` workflows
+### General guidelines on migrating from `R-HOST` workflows

 We recognize that many systems use other workflows than the one we chose for EWP, and probably *all* partners will need at least *some* changes in their